SeanTolstoyevski/paket/README.md

 Next, a go file like this is created.
 This is the table that keeps the information of your files.

+The generated go code would look like this.
 Default name: PaketTable.go (see `paket -help`)

 ```